spmeesseman/vscode-extjs/README.md

 ### Rate It - Leave Some Stars

 Please rate your experience with stars... [like five of them ;)](https://marketplace.visualstudio.com/items?itemName=spmeesseman.vscode-extjs&ssr=false#review-details)

-## Thank You

-Whenever I start a project I always look for a good base to start from rather than start from scratch and for this extension I found a perfect one by **qzsiniong**, his project is located [here](https://github.com/qzsiniong/vscode-extjs).
-Thanks to this developer for getting me started on this!!!

 ## Other Code Extensions by spmeesseman

 | Package           | Repository                                                     | Marketplace                                                                                                          |